SonyCSLParis/vqcpc-bach/docs/index.md

 More precisely, given a template sequence, we aim at producing novel sequences sharing perceptible similarities with the original template without relying on any annotation.
-The novelty of our approach is to cast the problem of generating variations as a problem representation learning.
+The novelty of our approach is to cast the problem of generating variations as a representation learning problem.

 We introduce
  - a *self-supervised encoding* technique, named *Vector-Quantized Contrastive Predictive Coding* (*VQ-CPC*),